HoustonJ2013/transformer-deep-multi-instance-learning/README.md

 ## Input data

 The image/text data should be encoded by a foundation model before feeding into the MIL model.
 We use MNST data for our development test and the open source DINO v2 model as our image encoder.
 A [notebook](notebooks/Minst_data.ipynb) is used to download the MNST data, and the hugging face transformers package was used to encode and save the embedding.
 MNST data is the handwrite images for numbers from 0 to 9 and the corresponding labels.
 The multi-instance learning data are organized in bags, in each bag there are a variable number of instances, and only one label for each bag.
 To simulate this kind of data, we randomly (uniform) drop a random number of images (poisson) from MNST training set, put them in a bag.
-If there are m numbers of images with labels equal to the target number, then the bag is labeled as one, and vice versa.
+As a toy task, if there are m numbers of images with labels equal to the target number, then the bag is labeled as one, and vice versa.
 For example, if we set m to be 1 and target number to be 9, when there is at least one image with label 9 in the randomly generated bag, then the bag is labeled as 1.
 For this tak, we provided a MnstBagsGenerator (in tdmil/dataloader.py).

 For the real data, you can put the image embeddings on the disk, and provide a csv file to our data loader in the following format.
 The first column is the path to the file for the embeddings for each bag, the second column is the length of the bag, and the third column is the label.
 The NumpyGenerator (in tdmil/dataloader.py) is provided to handle this format.
 Check the train script (tdmil/train.py) for the useage of these dataloaders.